EPauthenet/fda.oce/README.md

 # Functional Data Analysis of oceanographic profiles (fda.oce)

 **Functional Data Analysis** is a set of tools to study curves or functions.
-Here we see vertical profiles of temperature (T) and salinity (S) as curves and apply a functional principal component analysis (FPCA) in the multivaraite case (T and S) to reduce the dimensionality of the system.
+Here we see vertical hydrographic profiles of several variables (temperature, salinity, oxygen,...) as curves and apply a functional principal component analysis (FPCA) in the multivaraite case to reduce the dimensionality of the system.
+The classical case is done with couples of temperature and salinity.
 It can be used for front detection, water mass identification, unsupervised or supervised classification, model comparison, data calibration ...

 *References*:
 - Pauthenet et al. (2018) Seasonal meandering of the Polar Front upstream of the Kerguelen Plateau.
 Geophysical Research Letters, [10.1029/2018GL079614](https://doi.org/10.1029/2018GL079614)